 Depending on the format of answers chosen by your school, your child will be given multiple choice options (most common), or standard format answer boxes for written answers.

-All example questions shown in this article are from GL 11 plus test papers on Atom Nucleus.
+All example questions shown in this article are from GL Assessment 11+ practice papers on Atom.
 They show the level of challenge and common question formats.
-(The answers are at the bottom of the page.)

 There are two types of spelling, punctuation and grammar questions on the GL test: